lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 optimized communication of NumPy arrays.

-Mpi4py is included as an extension of the SciPy-bundle modules on Taurus for all software environments (scs5, ml, hiera(alpha)).
+Mpi4py is included as an extension of the SciPy-bundle modules on the ZIH system for all software environments (scs5, ml, hiera(alpha)).

 Please check the SoftwareModulesList for the modules availability.
 The availability of the mpi4py in the module, you can check by the `module whatis <name_of_the module>` command.
 The `module whatis` command displays short information and included extensions of the module.

-The `module spider <name_of_the module>` command will show you all available modules for all software partitions with this name.
+The `module spider <name_of_the module>` command will show you all available modules for all software partitions with this name
 For detailed information about a specific "mpi4py" package (including how to load the modules) use the module's full name, e.g:
 `module spider mpi4py/3.0.3`

 Moreover, it is possible to install mpi4py in your local conda